rlivingsus/misc/AllBooks.md

 - Kai, Christopher: Big Game Hunting
 - Kaku, Michio: Physics of the Future; Hyperspace; The God Equation: The Quest for a Theory of Everything
 - Kaplan, Robert: The Revenge of Geography
+- Karunatilaka, Shehan: The Seven Moons of Maali Almeida
 - Kasparov, Garry: Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins
 - Katayama, Lisa: Urawaza
 - Katwala, Amit: Tremors in the Blood
 - Kaufman, Josh: The personal MBA
+- Kawaguchi, Toshikazu: Before the Coffee Gets Cold
 - Kawakami, Hiromi: Manazuru
 - Kean, Sam: The Bastard Brigade
 - Kearney, Paul: The Ten Thousand